gutelfuldead/buildroot_fmcomms_gnuradio/README.md

 `cd buildroot-2018.02.2 && make`

+## Cross Compiling

 A sample Makefile to generate executables for this target is in `./cross_compile`

+Sample code is provided to interact with the AD9361 through the IIO drivers

 ## Build Root Output Products